Subscription Metrics: The 10 Numbers That Actually Run Your Business

 LTV is an output of five inputs: price, churn rate, expansion revenue, onboarding effectiveness, and plan mix (monthly vs. annual).
 When LTV is too low, the fix is in one of those five — and the fix is almost never "get more traffic."

-At Codecademy, the single biggest LTV driver wasn't pricing — it was onboarding.
+At Codecademy, the single biggest LTV driver wasn't pricing — it was subscription onboarding.
 Users who hit their "aha moment" in the first session stayed dramatically longer.
 The subscription price didn't change.
 Their lifetime did.

 For the full breakdown of all five levers, see my customer lifetime value guide.